yanntm/InvariantPerformance/README.md

    * **Mem**: Memory usage in KB as reported by the `maxresident` field in `time`
    * **Status**: Status of the run (`OK`, `TO`, `MOVF`, `ERR`, `_OF`)

    The file `invar.csv` obtained from our logs is part of this repo.
-It includes traces from `PetriSpot` without a size indicator; this is a version of the tool prior to the introduction of template parameters to set the size of the integer used, so it should be comparable to the PetriSpot32 version for all useful purposes.

 5. **Generate Reports:**
    To build comparison plots, tables, and graphs, use the `makeReport.py` and `multiCompare.R` scripts: